A Context-Integrated Transformer-Based Neural Network for Auction Design

 \subsection{Input Layer}

-First, we apply a pre-processing to obtain a representation $e_{x_i} \in \RR^{d'_x}$ for each bidder context $x_i$ and $f_{y_j} \in \RR^{d'_y}$ for each item context $y_j$: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item If $x_i$ (or $y_j$) is drawn from a continuous space, simply set $e_{x_i} = x_i$ (or $f_{y_j} = y_j$). \item If $x_i$ (or $y_j$) is only drawn from some finite types, embed it into a continuous space, similarly as the common procedure in word embedding~\cite{mikolov2013distributed}.
+First, we apply a pre-processing to obtain a representation $e_{x_i} \in \RR^{d'_x}$ for each bidder context $x_i$ and $f_{y_j} \in \RR^{d'_y}$ for each item context $y_j$: \begin{itemize} \item If $x_i$ (or $y_j$) is drawn from a continuous space, simply set $e_{x_i} = x_i$ (or $f_{y_j} = y_j$). \item If $x_i$ (or $y_j$) is only drawn from some finite types, embed it into a continuous space, similarly as the common procedure in word embedding~\cite{mikolov2013distributed}.
 The corresponding embedding is $e_{x_i}$ (or $f_{y_j}$). \end{itemize}

 We construct the initial representation for each bidder-item pair: $E = (E_{i,j})_{i\in N, j\in M}$, in which

 Afterwards, two $1\times 1$ convolutions with a ReLU activation are applied to $E$ and reduce the third-dimension of $E$ from $1 + d_x' + d_y'$ to $d - 1$.
 Formally,